jonim-git/RAPlanner/README.md

 General idea:
 Lets user have a App for what to play next, and what they have already played.
 Similar to style of MAL.
-Shows the Game's name, Console, show a status if it's played or not, rating and a link to game.
+Shows the game's name, console, show a status if it's played or not, rating and a link to the game's page.

-Additional ideas to be added:
-progress bar showing the achievement hunting progress Display image from RAServer
-Style the application
+Features implemented:

 Add Game
 - Name